Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     in the doctoral training program are reserved, considered for recognition and conversion in the following cases:
-    a)  Postgraduate students who have dropped out of school and wish to continue studying in a master\'s program in the corresponding field if they meet the regulations of the current master\'s degree admission and training regulations;
+    a)  Postgraduate students who have dropped out of school and wish to continue studying in a master's program in the corresponding field if they meet the regulations of the current master's degree admission and training regulations;
     b)  Graduate students change training majors or training institutions;